If you’re planning on going to Japan, but you don’t know the language, the word sumimasen can help a lot. That’s because it has a variety of meanings.

 - ‘excuse me’.

-However, no matter what context it is used in, the meaning is related.
+However, no matter what context it’s used in, the different meanings are all related.

 In this post we'll cover:

 - 1 What does sumimasen mean?

 - 3 Arigatou vs. Simimasen